Pure extension of the theta divisor over the moduli space of abelian varieties: Tropical theta functions

 \subsection{Choosing a decomposition}

 The goal of this section is to define an $N_{g,1}$-admissible cone decomposition induced from the tropical theta functions with characteristics defined in the previous section.
-It is a variation of the mixed Delaunay-Voronoi decomposition given by Namikawa in \cite[Section 9]{Na}, see also \cite[Section~1]{an}.
+It is a variation of the mixed Delaunay--Voronoi decomposition given by Namikawa in \cite[Section 9]{Na}, see also \cite[Section~1]{an}.